-So, I’m an avid reader, obsessive even because leaders read and readers lead.
+So, I’m an avid reader, obsessive even, because leaders read and readers lead.
 No, really it’s because I enjoy escaping reality for a little while.
-I actually struggle with motivational books but give me a novel or even short fiction and I will be lost to the world!
-I started avidly reading at around 10 and my dream to be a writer started then too.
-And throughout my teenage years, books were my one solace.
+I started avidly reading at around age 9.
+This love quickly birthed a love for writing as well.
+Throughout my teenage years, books were my one solace.
 They seemed to get me, they directed me, they gave me hope and made me laugh.
 I got involved with the characters and their lives and literally owned them.
 So I decided, why not share the book series I loved from my teenage years.
 These books really shaped my outlook on life, were my closest friends and my advice panel.
 I think they are excellently written and short enough that one can be read in a day, or two if you’re slow.
 Most importantly, they teach valuable life lessons and tackle some of those hard questions teenagers ask and go through.
 And the best part, they do it from a Christian perspective without being preachy or judgy or sounding like a sermon.
-So if you’re a teenage girl, a young adult, a parent, have sisters or daughters or just want to delve into that teen world again…I would highly recommend the following book series:
+So if you’re a teenage girl, a young adult, a parent, have sisters or daughters or just want to delve into that teen world again…I would highly recommend the following book series: Amazon today.
+Amazon for less than 20USD!.